marcinwrochna/sallow/README.md

 ## Running
 * `sallow input.gr`
 * Interrupt (ctrl+C or SIGINT) to stop and print the best decomposition we have.
+* If it hangs (e.g. you ran it in debug mode on extremely large graphs), you need to `pkill -9 sallow`.
 * Input and output format as specified [here](https://pacechallenge.org/2020/td/) (DIMACS-like).